 - The garden is so large you can cycle for hours

-- Waterfall at the end – visible from palace, but 2 km cycling!
+- Waterfall at the end, visible from the palace, but a 2 km cycle!

-The gardens and the palace were placed on the UNESCO World Heritage list in 1997.
+The gardens and palace were added to the UNESCO World Heritage list in 1997.

 Day Trip to Rome from Naples

 Yes, this is really possible!
-When I discovered that Rome was only 1 hour away by high-speed train, I couldn’t resist.
+When I discovered that Rome was only an hour away by high-speed train, I couldn’t resist.

 Want to explore more of Italy?